 That Five AM Pale Ale has successfully knocked all the pale ales I’ve ever liked off my list, from now on I’ll probably order a keg at home.
 It’s a perfect blend of bitterness and sweetness.
 It’s very malty and hoppy at the same time, for me I have never been a girl that likes bitter beers, or beers that are too malty, with this I find the hop-piness kind of covers the bitters that I don’t like.
 Certainly would give it a 4/5!

-Colin got me the Dead Pony Club, simply because of the fact that I love ponies….
-This beer’s crafted from an insane amount of Hops, with massive citrus aromas of lemongrass and lime zest (Rating 3.5/5), and in my opinion, lots of guys would prefer this over the Five AM Pale Ale.
+The Dead Pony Club, was crafted from an insane amount of Hops, with massive citrus aromas of lemongrass and lime zest (Rating 3.5/5), and in my opinion, lots of guys would prefer this over the Five AM Pale Ale.

 So that’s about it for the drinks we had!
 Till next time. 🙂